jonlevi/enFoldX/README.md

 1) the path that the chain id map was written to in Step 1 and
 2) the directory that AlphaFold3 wrote the MSA output to.
 (Note this is the output of step 2, not the output of step 1)

 You can choose how many [random seeds](https://github.com/google-deepmind/alphafold3/blob/main/docs/input.md#random-seeds) to use in the AF3 inference.
 By default, we use 5 seeds per complex.
 You can add more or remove them by changing the `--af3-seeds` flag.
 Note that each additional seeds adds about an additional 1-2 minutes at minimum per complex to the runtime, but your predictive accuracy may improve with more seeds.
+See the our paper for more!

 #### Example:
 Following our previous example data: